 “People are never satisfied.
 If they have a little, they want more.
 If they have a lot, they want still more.
 Once they have more, they wish they could be happy with little, but are incapable of making the slightest effort in that direction.”
 Paulo Coelho-The winner stands alone

 Be frugal and budget

 There are many frugal ways of living a champagne lifestyle on a beer budget.
 Pinterest has a load of DIY ideas for your home.
 You do not have to give your kitchen a whole new makeover but can do it in stages and sometimes it is just a touch of paint or being creative that goes a long way.
-My friends and I have clothes swapping parties, they are such fun and one woman’s trash is another woman’s treasure.
+My friends and I have clothes-swapping parties, they are such fun and one woman’s trash is another woman’s treasure.
 Not to mention the cheese and wine part.
 In fact, I am not shy to admit that I absolutely love second-hand shopping.
-Refurbishing old furniture, second-hand books and I support the SPCA and hospice shops frequently.
+Refurbishing old furniture, and second-hand books and I support the SPCA and hospice shops frequently.

 Get yourself a financial advisor, But be careful not to be scammed like I was by mine.
 He took out accounts in my name using the personal details he collected from me!
-Any way….It is great having someone with an external and different perspective.
+Any way…It is great having someone with an external and different perspective.
 Someone to help you not live above your means and help you to save for your future.

 You need to be in a position where you can pay all your monthly expenses and even save a little each month or at the very least work towards paying your own debt back instead of increasing it.
 Easier said than done!

 “A budget isn’t about restricting what you can spend.
 It gives you permission to spend without guilt or regret.” – Dave Ramsey